 UI/UX, PRODUCT DESIGN

-Markit is a voice-activated mobile application that records, organizes, and maps out shopping lists in the supermarket, all without lifting a finger.
+Markit is a voice-activated mobile application that records, organizes, and maps out shopping lists in the supermarket.

 In response to the question, "How can you make one aspect of everyday life better?"
-I designed Markit from research to reflection.
+I designed Markit as a mobile app for the grocery shopping experience from research to reflection.